Skip to main content

 Lac Operon Regulation

-The lac operon is a set of genes in E. coli that are responsible for the metabolism of lactose.
+The lac operon is a set of genes in E. coli that are involved in the metabolism of lactose.
 Its regulation is influenced by the presence of lactose and glucose.
 When lactose is present, it binds to the repressor protein, allowing transcription of the operon.
-Conversely, high glucose levels inhibit the operon through catabolite repression, preventing cAMP production and thus reducing the activity of the operon.
+Conversely, high glucose levels inhibit the operon through catabolite repression, which prevents the synthesis of cAMP, a crucial signaling molecule.

 Recommended video: